Amazon Marketplace

 HTD (Half-Year to Date) is a metric that measures cumulative performance from the start of a half-year to the current date.
 It helps sellers and Amazon managers evaluate mid-year performance and make adjustments.
 HTD analysis is important for year-end forecasting and ensuring you stay on track with targets.

-Open term pageIDQ
+Open glossary pageIDQ

 Item Data Quality Score (0-100)